What You See Is What You Get

 “To say people of color are not in the outdoors is discouraging.
 It makes our history appear irrelevant…We are in outdoor spaces, have been for ages.
-Due to lack of recognition on websites and social media feeds, the impression is that we are not in these spaces and that we don't care about these spaces.
+Due to the lack of recognition on websites and social media feeds, the impression is that we are not in these spaces and that we don't care about these spaces.
 That impacts how people view us.
 Thus our stories are forgotten, erased and manipulated, which makes it easy to exclude us in marketing campaigns, which further adds to the visual of POC not being in outdoor spaces.”

 Baker’s been playing outside since she was a kid.
-Growing up in California, she was surround by redwoods and coast lines, and couldn’t get enough of either.
+Growing up in California, she was surrounded by redwoods and coastlines, and couldn’t get enough of either.
 As she got older, she recognized that the things she loved would soon disappear if there wasn’t a stronger effort to protect them.
 Enter the African American Nature and Parks Experience, a platform that engages communities who are currently missing from the conversation on conservation through various events that encourage them to experience national, state, regional and local parks.
 “We’re fighting for the environment.
 The more people you have at the table fighting for our outdoor spaces, the better.
 We need more people.”

-Fast forward five years and now Baker has a another initiative: The CEO Pledge.
+Fast forward five years and now Baker has another initiative: The CEO Pledge.
 The CEO Pledge is designed to move the outdoor industry towards authentic inclusion by pairing leading outdoor brands in one-on-one relationships with inclusion advocates to advance representation for people of color across the industry.
 Fifteen companies have signed on thus far, and Baker is serious about companies who sign this pledge following through.
 “I don’t want people signing the pledge for the hell of it.
 You will be held accountable,” she said.

 Beyond the pending environmental disaster that Baker is determined to avoid, her work has nothing to do with political correctness and everything to do with business.
 In the next 20 years, the United States will have a majority non-white population.
 If that population doesn’t have a connection to the outdoors, we can expect to see declining sales in retail and lower than average visits to resorts and national/state parks.